orbcode/orbuculum/README.md

 This is V1.10 in progress.

+* ocbcat can now read directly from a file.
+* orbcat and orbuculum can both terminate reading from a file when it's exhaused with the `-e` option.
 * Core parsing routines have been moved into a library, liborb.a...for now see orbuculum.c for examples of how to use them.
 * JSON output has been added into orbtop.
 * Interrupt measurements have been added into orbtop.